ML-flash/Night_Watcher/readme.md

 ## Security Considerations

-- The framework runs locally with no external API calls except to specified news sources
+ - The framework runs locally with no external API calls except to specified news and government sources
 - All LLM interactions happen locally through LM Studio (or optionally via Anthropic API)
 - Documents are stored with cryptographic provenance to prevent tampering
 - No data is sent to external servers unless using Anthropic API